sromano1992/kubedev/README.md

 ![GitHub repository organization](doc/buildnumber.png)

-The *toolchain* folder contains the script you will copy and paste in your toolchain (see next steps for more details).
+The *toolchain* folder contains the script that will do the continuous delivery tasks for you (see next sections for more details).
 Finally, the *rollback* folder will automatically be populated with a new *deployment.yaml* file after each deploy you will do; you can revert your applications to a previous version by applying (*kubectl apply -f ...*) to your cluster a specific version of your application.

 ![GitHub repository organization](doc/deployment.png)